 Peeling and Flaking

-Peeling and flaking are among the most common problems.
-Oils, waxes, oxidation, smooth polished metal, loose rust, or poor surface profiling can prevent the clear coat from properly bonding.
+Oils, waxes, oxidation, smooth polished metal, loose rust, or poor surface profiling can prevent the clear coat from bonding properly, and peeling or flaking is usually the first sign something in the prep was skipped.

 Yellowing